DETAILED ACTION

 With respect to (currently amended) claim 1, Tripathy discloses a method comprising: receiving a specification of a desired workflow (Tripathy et al.; paragraphs [0022] [0027] [0053] [0072]; See at least text/natural language problem/workflow description.
 See further mapping natural language description to groups of workflow templates); and generating a template for the desired workflow via a workflow predictive model (Tripathy et al.; paragraphs [0037] [0053]; See at least machine learning model maps description to template), wherein generating the template includes: identifying one of the one or more workflow clusters corresponding to the specification of the desired workflow (Tripathy et al.; paragraphs [0029] [0076]-[0082]; See at least mapping to template types in template repository); and using a portion of the workflow predictive model trained using the identified one workflow pattern cluster to generate the template for the desired workflow (Tripathy et al.; paragraphs [0029] [0037]; See at least machine-learning model trained to learning mappings to map description statement to types of templates in the template repository).

-With respect to workflow pattern clusters, Tripathy discloses workflow patterns for a user and further references and applies a mapping process to groups of templates to match a pattern of activities/tasks to a template.
+With respect to generation of workflow and description embeddings and workflow pattern clusters, Tripathy discloses workflow patterns for a user and further references and applies a mapping process to groups of templates to match a pattern of activities/tasks to a template.
+Tripathy generally indicates that word embeddings can be applied to calculate similarities.
 While Tripathy discloses workflow patterns and groups of workflows by type, Tripathy fails to apply a clustering process to form a group of templates by pattern.

-However, as evidenced by Roper, it is well-known in the art to apply usage patterns to workflow templates to generate clusters of workflow templates based on usage patterns and to further apply template embeddings for future mapping to workflow descriptions (Roper et al.; paragraphs [0261] [0262]; See at least template embeddings and clustering of templates based on historical usage patterns).
+However, as evidenced by Roper, it is well-known in the art to generate a joint embedding space that includes digital tasks and digital workflow embeddings to create and match workflow templates for recommending a template for a specified workflow input (Roper et al.; paragraphs [0044] [0105] [0106] [0242] [0253] [0277]; See at least template embeddings and clustering of templates based on historical usage patterns.
+See further generation of embeddings for digital tasks and workflow templates to match embeddings to recommend a best-fit template.
+See further embedding generator).
+As further evidenced by Roper, it is well-known in the art to apply usage patterns to workflow templates to generate clusters of workflow templates based on usage patterns and to further apply template embeddings for future mapping to workflow descriptions (Roper et al.; paragraphs [0261] [0262]; See at least template embeddings and clustering of templates based on historical usage patterns).

-Claim 1 has been amended to further specify that the previously recited “clustering” is performed “…using a clustering machine learning model, a plurality of workflow patterns into one or more workflow pattern clusters based at least in part on similarities between a plurality of existing workflows, wherein each of the plurality of workflow patterns was based on one or more of the plurality of existing workflows;…” and that the previously recited “identifying” is of “…a workflow pattern cluster of the one or more workflow pattern clusters…”.
+Claim 1 has been amended to further specify that the previously recited “clustering” is performed “…clustering, using a clustering machine learning model, a plurality of workflow patterns into one or more workflow pattern clusters based at least in part on the corresponding workflow embeddings and the corresponding description embeddings, wherein each of the plurality of workflow patterns was based on one or more of the plurality of existing workflows…”

 However, as evidenced by Kulkarni, the use of clustering machine learning models to identify workflow pattern clusters to generate a workflow template is well-known in the art (Kulkarni et al.; paragraphs [0043]-[0047] [0052]; See at least application of clustering algorithm to generate clusters of workflows and see use of machine learning mode to classify/cluster workflows based on pattern).